superwhiskers/fennel/docs/howto.md

 ### interacting with the api easily

-if you haven't already noticed, there's a perl script called `nn-curl` in this directory that does exactly what the `curl` command can do, without having to add all of those additional flags each time. give it a try!
+if you haven't already noticed, there's a posix shell script called `nn-curl` in this directory that does exactly what the `curl` command can do, without having to add all of those additional flags each time. give it a try!